deepfence/terraform-aws-cloud-scanner/examples/single-account-ecs/README.md

-# Cloud compliance scanner in AWS<br/>[ Example :: Single-Account ]
+# Deepfence cloud scanner in AWS<br/>[ Example :: Single-Account ]

-Deploy Cloud compliance scanner for AWS in a single AWS account.<br/>
+Deploy Deepfence cloud scanner for AWS in a single AWS account.<br/>
 All the required resources and workloads will be run under the same account.

 ### Notice